AmirRezaM75/laracasts-forum/README.md

 # Laracasts forum clone
-A laracasts forum clone website developed using the [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org).
+A laracasts forum clone website developed using [Laravel](https://laravel.com) and [Vue.js](https://vuejs.org).
-> Designed by [Tuds](https://twitter.com/tudssss) and all design rights reserved for [Laracasts](https://laracasts.com/discuss).
+> Designed by [Tuds](https://twitter.com/tudssss) and all design rights belongs to [Laracasts](https://laracasts.com/discuss).
 Yes, all of them.
 That means icons, css and profile images.

 ## Installation
 1) Clone this repo